plexefinance/PlexePublicAPI/README.md

 		}
 	}

-A Primary Applicant is required for an Application to be completed.
+A Primary Applicant is required for an application to be completed.

 ### Add Secondary Applicant Details (not required)